San Rafael is still in process of alignment with new state regulations

 Detached, attached, and junior ADUs are all permitted.

 Attached ADUs are subject to the same setback requirements of the principal dwelling.
-Detached ADUs are subject to the setback requirements applicable to any accessory structures.
+Detached ADUs are subject to the setback requirements applicable to any accessory structures, plus 4' side and rear setbacks.

 ADUs require at least one parking space for a single bedroom, and one additional space for units with two or more bedroom.
-ADU parking may be uncovered and tandem if minimum restrictions are met.
+JADUs do not require parking.

 Note: Fire Department regulations should be assessed on a project by project basis.